- About Us

 Consider measuring NT-proBNP as part of a treatment optimisation protocol only in a specialist care setting for people aged under 75 who have heart failure with reduced ejection fraction and an eGFR above 60ml/min/1.73m2.

 Participants can enrol in the programme most appropriate to their testing method and analyte i.e. laboratory methods for BNP, NT-proBNP or point of care testing (PoCT).
 Separate samples are provided for BNP and NT-proBNP.
-PoCT devices such as the Quidel Triage meter are assessed separately to laboratory methods.
+PoCT devices are assessed separately to laboratory methods.
 Three samples covering the appropriate physiological and pathological range including challenging samples near the diagnostic thresholds are distributed bimonthly.

 The base material for BNP is human EDTA plasma and for NT-proBNP lithium heparin plasma to reflect the preferred sample type used for patient testing.
 The samples consist of a panel of linearly related samples produced from donations from healthy volunteers spiked with natriuretic peptides.
 Recombinant human BNP-32 and NT-proBNP respectively are added, with the addition of protease inhibitors to improve stability.
 For BNP the samples are dispatched by Courier on dry ice, however, multiple distributions can be dispatched in one shipment to minimise costs.